Psylicium/Wishably/README.md

 ## Credits

 This was created in January 2017 by Henrik Mortensen (http://psylicium.dk).
-Read more about it (in Danish) and try a live demo at http://psylicium.dk/oenskesedlen/.
 Background image by Rolf Schweizer Fotografie (https://www.flickr.com/photos/schweizerrolf/23543699950/).

 ## License